wuzhe71/SCRN/README.md

 ```

 # Contact Us
-If you have any question, please contact us (zhe.wu@vipl.ict.ac.cn).
+If you have any question, please contact us (wuzh02@pcl.ac.cn).